AvishekPD/AvishekPD/README.md

 ## About Me
 <p align="left">
 Hello there!
 My name is Avishek and I am currently learning various stuff.
-I like to programme in C and python.
+I like to programme in C and Rust.
 Machine will 100% will rule the humanity.
 Hail!Robotism! <br>

 Currently learning Rust!.
 Want to learn Java!<br>